NoxMax/mod-player-bot-reset/README.md

 ResetBotLevel.DebugMode = 1
 ```

-This will output detailed logs for actions such as bot resets, item destruction, and auto maintenance execution.
+This will output detailed logs for actions such as bot resets, randomization, and level changes.

 ## License